ycexiao/scikit-package/doc/source/migration-guide.rst

 #.
 For each `flake8` branch, create a PR request to ``package``.
 Since you are fixing flake8 errors, the commit message can be ``skpkg: Fix flake8 <readable-error-type> errors`` and the pull request title can be ``skpkg: Fix flake8 <readable-error-type> errors``.

 #.
-For each PR, either the project owner or the maintainer will review the PR and merge it to ``package``.
-If you are the project owner, you can merge the PR yourself.
+For each PR, either the project maintainer or the maintainer will review the PR and merge it to ``package``.
+If you are the project maintainer, you can merge the PR yourself.

 1.4.
 Setup pre-commit hooks locally